DucDuy2104/money-mate-fe/README.md

 git clone https://github.com/yourusername/moneymate.git
 cd moneymate

+# Install dependencies for Flutter
+flutter pub get

+# Run the Flutter app
+flutter run

-# Install dependencies
+# Install dependencies for NestJS backend
+cd backend
 npm install

-# Start the app
+# Start the backend server
-npm start
+npm run start
 ```

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📞 Contact
-For any inquiries or contributions, reach out to **your.email@example.com**.
+For any inquiries or contributions, reach out to **cvducduy@gmail.com**.